Some of Perth’s Best Pasta Spots

 Shadow Wine Bar

-The intimate lighting, the vaulted ceiling, the drapery that seems to almost, maybe, allude to bed linen… the dining room at Shadow is one of Perth’s – dare I say it – sexiest restaurants.
+The intimate lighting, the vaulted ceiling, the drapery that seems to almost, maybe, allude to bed linen… the dining room at Shadow is one of Perth’s – dare we say it – sexiest restaurants.
 The menu manages to keep pace with the enticing interior, from pillowy gnocchi, Shark Bay crab spaghettini, pork and fennel cavatelli, or the picturesque prawn tortelli with vermouth and fennel.
 It’s enough to get you a little hot under the collar.

 214 William Street, Northbridge